 Your body needs protein to function normally, but too much protein can kick you out of ketosis.
 This is because excess protein is converted into glycogen to be stored as fat, working against your ketosis.

-It’s important to not completely cut off your protein intake as some parts of your body that can only use glucose (and not ketones) as fuel.
+It’s important to not completely cut off your protein intake as some parts of your body can only use glucose (and not ketones) as fuel.
 These include your red blood cells as well as parts of your brain and kidney.

 Proteins are also important for maintaining muscle mass.
 So, if your protein intake is excessively restricted, your muscle mass may start deteriorating.